2018's 10 Best

-Glutamine is an non-essential amino acid, but essential when it comes to recovery.
-Glutamine reduces the rate of Leucine oxidation while increasing the absorption of Leucine in skeletal muscle, enhancing protein synthesis for muscle repair.
+Glutamine is a non-essential amino acid, but it essential when it comes to recovery.
+Glutamine reduces the rate of leucine oxidation while increasing the absorption of leucine in skeletal muscle, enhancing protein synthesis for muscle repair.
 Glutamine is also the fuel for leukocytes, or white blood cells, so it helps boost immunity and quell inflammation.

-With a total of 14 grams, designed to stimulate protein synthesis, reduce muscle fatigue, and increase post-workout muscle growth, Coreseries BCAA Glutamine is bound to be exactly what you need to help you perform your best.Keep Reading »
+With a total of 14 grams of ingredients designed to stimulate protein synthesis, reduce muscle fatigue, and increase post-workout muscle growth, Coreseries BCAA Glutamine is bound to be exactly what you need to help you perform your best.Keep Reading »

 The Standout: Diverse Source Of Glutamine

 Minimize muscle catabolism with the right essential amino acid for recovery after intense training.
-BPI Sports’ Best Glutamine is formulated with 6 advanced forms of Glutamine in a 6.5 gram blend in order to support the building of lean muscle, enhance the replenishment of glycogen, and boost the immune system as well as performance.
+BPI Sports’ Best Glutamine is formulated with 6 advanced forms of glutamine in a 6.5-gram blend to support the building of lean muscle, enhance the replenishment of glycogen, and boost the immune system as well as performance.